Our full lens servicing includes the following:

 Doublet and triplet blocks, due to their cemented configuration, can only have their outer surfaces cleaned under this service.

-Removal of the old helicoid grease using ultrasonic cleaning and the application of new synthetic helicoid grease is also performed.
+Removal of the old helicoid grease and the application of new synthetic helicoid grease is also performed.

 Aperture ring also gets cleaned and re-lubricated.

 If the lens is out of calibration, we will calibrate it to proper Leica rangefinder calibration standards under the full service.
-In some rare instances, lenses that may have sustained massive impact damage, or have third party attempts to repair the lens fail, may need some additional work not covered under the full service, but this seems to be rare cases.
+In some rare instances, lenses that may have sustained massive impact damage, or have third party attempts to repair the lens fail, may need some additional work not covered under the full service, but these are rare cases.
 We can fabricate shims in-house to perform required adjustments, and even remake certain parts that have sustained damage.
-We try to cover the making of shims under our full service utilising our in-house CNC and lathe machines, but parts that need remaking due to damage are at extra cost, are not included in the service price.
+We try to cover the making of shims under our full service utilising our in-house CNC and lathe machines, but parts that need remaking due to damage are at extra cost, and not included in the service price.

 If the front filter rings are damaged, we attempt to repair and straighten them.
-Repair and straightening of an existing filter ring is covered under the full service price, but does not gurantee 100% perfection, as often damaged metal can be worked back into shape, but retain some marks from event that caused the damage to begin with.
+Repair and straightening of an existing filter ring is not covered under the full service price, but we can give you a quote once we have a chance to inspect the lens.

 We aim to ensure lenses coincide with the rangefinder patch and arrive at infinity at their hard stops.